 ---------------------------------------------------------------

-1) Figure out your issue you are claiming for (ie you can even look up the diagnosis code prior using the tools above)
+1) Figure out your issue you are claiming for (ie you can even look up the VA Diagnosis Code/Issue prior using the tools above)

-2) Submit the claim with your Veteran Service Officer (VSO) or online yourself
+2) Submit the claim with your Veteran Service Officer (VSO) or online yourself.
+The veteran will fill out VA Form 21-526EZ (Application for Disability Compensation and Related Compensation Benefits)

 3) VA will schedule a Compensation & Pension (C&P) Exam for your claim